Hallador Energy: Q2 Earnings Snapshot - NewsBreak

 Minim MINM reported its Q2 earnings results on Thursday, August 18, 2022 at 07:30 AM.
 Here's what investors need to know about the announcement.
 Minim missed estimated earnings by 100.0%, reporting an EPS of $-0.1 versus an estimate of $-0.05.
 Revenue was down $2.03 million from the same period last...

-Canadian Solar CSIQ reported its Q2 earnings results on Thursday, August 18, 2022 at 06:00 AM.
+Maxeon Solar Technologies MAXN reported its Q2 earnings results on Thursday, August 18, 2022 at 04:15 PM.
 Here's what investors need to know about the announcement.
-Canadian Solar beat estimated earnings by 101.89%, reporting an EPS of $1.07 versus an estimate of $0.53.
-Revenue was up $884.00 million from the same...
+Maxeon Solar Technologies missed estimated earnings by 34.37%, reporting an EPS of $-2.15 versus an estimate of $-1.6.
+Revenue was up $62.19 million from...

 IN THIS ARTICLE